Anytime Lesson Plan: What Contains Carbon?

 - 6b.
 Students know that living organisms are made of molecules consisting largely of carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.

 Carbon is an extremely common and important element on the earth.
 It comprises approximately 50% of all living tissues and is present in all four major spheres of the planet: biosphere, hydrosphere, atmosphere, and lithosphere.
-This activity is meant to show students that we can find carbon in many forms all around us.
+This activity is meant to show students that we can find carbon in many forms all around us and that it can move between the major spheres.

 Although carbon is not in everything, like aluminum cans and glass windows, it is in many different objects that we encounter in our daily lives.
 Carbon is present in the living and non-living parts of the planet, as a component in organisms, rocks, atmospheric gases, and water.
 Not only does carbon occur in all theses spheres, but individual carbon atoms actually cycle between the different spheres, moving from one sphere to another through a variety of processes.
 Besides the relatively small additions of carbon from meteorites, the amount of carbon on the planet is stable.
 The amount of carbon in any given sphere of the planet however can increase or decrease depending on the functioning of the carbon cycle.